Harbike/alx-system_engineering-devops/0x01-shell_permissions/README.md

 : script that prints all the groups the current user is part of :script that changes the owner of file
 : script that creates an empty file
+: script that adds execute permission to the owner of the file